adncllng/vmock/src/pages/news/en/workshop-facilitation-with-filipino-heritage-group.md

 title: Workshop facilitation with Filipino Heritage Group
 date: 1966-01-20T14:15:00.000Z
 description: >-
-  Womxn Walk the Walk facilitated a workshop with women from Filipino Heritage Group and explored storytelling through oral performance and embodied mapping.
+  WWW facilitated a workshop with women from Filipino Heritage Group during which the group explored storytelling through oral performance and embodied mapping.
 ---
 .